 Transgender people have sex in many different ways.
 This means there are lots of different ways for them and their partners to practice safer sex!

 Some transgender people transition physically while others don’t.
 If someone physically transitions, that means they take hormones, have surgery, or both to change their bodies.
-Some trans people transition from male to female (FTM), others from female to male (MTF).
-Others will transition might not like these terms, transition in other ways, or not physically transition at all!
+Some trans people think of their transitioning going from from male to female (FTM), others from female to male (MTF).
+Other trans people might transition, but not like these terms.
+Some might transition in other ways, or not physically transition at all!
 This means that every transgender person’s body is different.